kenshoo/baseimage-docker-centos/README.md

 Baseimage-docker is available for pulling from [the Docker registry](https://registry.hub.docker.com/u/waystonesystems/baseimage-centos/)!

-### What are the problems with the stock Centos base image?
+### What are the problems with the stock Centos 7 base image?

-Centos is not designed to be run inside Docker.
-Its init system, systemd, assumes that it's running on either real hardware or virtualized hardware, but not inside a Docker container (without hacky workarounds).
-But inside a container you don't want a full system; you want a minimal system.
-Configuring that minimal system for use within a container has many strange corner cases that are hard to get right if you are not intimately familiar with the Unix system model.
-This can cause a lot of strange problems.
+Centos 7 is not designed to be run inside Docker.
+Its init system, systemd, assumes that it's running on either real hardware or virtualized hardware, but not inside a Docker container.
+There are hacky workarounds (such as running the container with --privileges), but instead we have opted for a lightweight init system and a minimal system.

 Baseimage-docker gets everything right.
 The "Contents" section describes all the things that it modifies.